WorkCover Queensland Wants To End My Compensation Claim

 Now what?

 If you are reading this article then chances are you have already made a compensation claim to WorkCover for your work related injury, which has been accepted by WorkCover.
+You have been receiving your weekly wages and WorkCover is likely paying your medical bills.

 WorkCover claim comes to an end

-In practice, however, after about a year on workers compensation payments, in many instances WorkCover will start looking to close your claim.
+In practice, however, after about a year on workers’ compensation payments, in many instances WorkCover will start looking to close your claim.
 The reason for this is simple: they want to save money and so they want to cut off your payments.

-The way in which WorkCover will try and close your matter is by sending you to an independent medical examination (“IME”).
+The way in which WorkCover will try and close your claim is by sending you to an independent medical examination (“IME”).
 This is an examination carried out by a specialist who is paid by WorkCover.
 This is not your treating doctor.
+The job of this specialist is to determine whether your injuries have become stable and stationary.
+We have written a dedicated article about independent medical examinations.

 If your injuries are stable and stationary, then WorkCover can close your file.